NathanielParizi/PsiArbFinal/README.md

 In order to successfully trade triangular arbitrage in the cryptocurrency market, it is ideal to automate order execution due to time constraints of arbitrage spreads staying open.
-The average triangular arbitrage spread is 0.1% profit for a 30 minute roundtrip trade.
+The average triangular arbitrage spread is 0.1% profit.